 To Divorce or Not to Divorce?

 Before the pandemic struck you might have been certain that you wanted to break up with your spouse.
 Or you may be like countless other Philadelphia County couples that thought things were fine until they were quarantined together!
-Despite the reasons behind the split, if you are considering a divorce these can be uncertain times to start the process which means you are more than ever in need of guidance from an experienced attorney.
+Despite the reasons behind the split, if you are considering a divorce these can be uncertain times to start the process which means you are more than ever in need of guidance from an experienced local divorce attorney.

 Should you get a divorce or not?
 While this is a difficult and personal decision normally, this is an even more complex process now.
 With shaky financial issues, visitation woes, and total uncertainty about the start of kids’ schools, there are many hurdles to overcome for Philadelphians thinking about divorce.
 If you are still unsure about a divorce or feel that you can still stand to live with your current spouse for a while longer, it might be best to consider mediation.